stanislaw/FoundationExtensions/README.md

 Here is a quick overview of features that set `FoundationExtensions` apart from many other similar collections on Github:

-* Modularity right out of a box.
+* __Modularity out of a box__

+No umbrella packs of extensions.
 Import concrete pack of extensions you need in your code, not the whole pack of unnecesarry extensions or even the whole project.

 Example: